RockRapids/SHOP/README.md

-I'll create a 6-sentence vision statement and MVP development roadmap for each of the eight Rock Rapids projects.
-Each will have a distinct focus while maintaining some coherence as part of a comprehensive suite of applications for the town.
+Here's a brief vision statement and MVP development roadmap for each of the eight Rock Rapids projects.
+Each app will be developed as having a distinct focus while maintaining some coherence as part of a comprehensive suite of applications for the town ... it is expected that there will be some consolidation ... but the general strategy at first is for RockRapids.INFO to be top-level menu app, with short discriptions to information found on the other more detailed apps.

+## rockrapids.info

+**Vision Statement:**
+Rockrapids.info will serve as a lightweight, centralized digital hub that aggregates the most essential information from all other Rock Rapids apps, providing quick access to key highlights through abbreviated summaries and direct links.
+The platform will function as both an entry point for newcomers exploring Rock Rapids digital resources and a convenient dashboard for regular users who want efficient access to information across multiple domains.
+A clean, minimalist interface will organize content into logical categories that mirror the sister apps while eliminating unnecessary details for faster loading and easier navigation.
+The platform will prioritize time-sensitive information like upcoming events, new job postings, and community alerts to ensure users stay informed about matters requiring immediate attention.
+Intelligent content curation algorithms will showcase trending topics and popular content from across the Rock Rapids digital ecosystem based on user engagement metrics.
+Personalization features will allow users to customize their information dashboard according to their specific interests and needs within the Rock Rapids community.

+**MVP Development Roadmap:**
+1. Develop an API framework to pull highlight content from all other Rock Rapids applications
+2. Create a clean, card-based interface organizing information by category (arts, events, jobs)
+3. Implement a prioritization algorithm that surfaces time-sensitive information at the top
+4. Build a notification system for alerting users to important community updates
+5. Develop user accounts with basic preference settings for personalized content display
+6. Launch with connections to at least three other Rock Rapids apps for initial content sourcing

 ## rockrapids.art